itssaifulhasan/spotify_data_eda/README.md

 Before I get into more of the exploratory data analysis, It is required to know a little bit of the data, and it starts with a data dictionary, which represents brief descriptions of the features we would consider to explore.

-*To see my coding please visit to the notebook from the directory name 'Code'*
+*To see my coding please visit to the notebook named 'code' from the directory.*

 #### Data Dictionary
 |__Feature__|__Description__|